laactechnology/foxcross/docs/serving.md

 # Serving

 ## Basic Overview
-To serve a data science model with `Foxcross`, you must do three things:
+To serve a data science model with Foxcross, you must do three things:

 * create a class that inherits from `ModelServing`
 * define a `predict` method on the class that returns JSON serializable data